Part 3 - Building a Model

 Another major window you should learn to use is the Responsibilities window.
-This is a collection of three other windows, each one of which provides important modeling detail.
+This has four tabs, each one of which provides important modeling detail.

-- Firstly there is the Requirements window.
-This window lets you add Requirements for an element that represent responsibilities that particular element must satisfy.
+- Firstly there is the Requirements tab.
+This tab lets you add Requirements for an element that represent responsibilities that particular element must satisfy.
 These are sometimes referred to as 'Internal Requirements' to distinguish them from the more general System Requirements that can involve multiple elements.

-- Secondly there is the Constraints window.
-This window lets you enter restrictions and constraints on an element's behavior, capability or structure.
-Many advanced behavioral models use the Constraints window to specify, in detail, how a system will function.
+- Secondly there is the Constraints tab.
+This tab lets you enter restrictions and constraints on an element's behavior, capability or structure.
+Many advanced behavioral models use the Constraints tab to specify, in detail, how a system will function.

 There are many (many) more property windows in Enterprise Architect that are used to describe and edit element specifications.
 We have seen a few of these now, and as you become more familiar with the tool, you should experiment with others as the occasion arises.

 In general, pressingwhile the focus is in a Properties window will activate the Help for that window and you can read about the window's purpose and general usage.